Bridge Mortgage: Buy a New Home Without Having Sold the Old One

-Many mortgage lenders offer a bridge mortgage for buyers whose home purchase will close before their sale closes.
+Many mortgage lenders offer a bridge mortgage for buyers whose home purchase will close before they sell their old house.
 A bridge mortgage functions much like any other bridge, allowing you to get from one place to another by covering a gap.
 In this case, the gap is the time between the two closing dates.

 There are several reasons why you might need bridge financing.
 First, you might have to take a closing date on a new property before the sale of your home is complete to accommodate the vendor.
 You might want to have some time to get into your new home to clean it, make repairs or do renovations before you move in.
 Finally, the buyers of your home may have given you the best offer, but they can’t close the sale until after you take possession of the new property.